Alaska Paralegal Schools

 Alaska has one of the highest average salaries for those who seek a career in the paralegal profession, at around $59,140 per year.1 Entry-level salaries are generally lower, but demand for qualified paralegals in the state keeps the average stable and attainable for those with the right training and experience.
 Whether prospective paralegals choose to pursue a degree on-campus or online, the expanding legal market in Alaska should ensure opportunities for career-minded graduates.

 University of Alaska, Fairbanks: University of Alaska, Fairbanks: An American Bar Association-approved Associate of Applied Science (AAS) in Paralegal Studies degree is offered by the University of Alaska, Fairbanks for students who wish to pursue a career as a paralegal or legal assistant.
-The AAS is a 61 credit hour degree that requires students to complete three credit hours through an internship with a law firm or legal office.
+The AAS is a 61-credit hour degree that requires students to complete three credit hours through an internship with a law firm or legal office.
 Introductory courses include Introduction to Law and Introduction to Paralegal Skills, while advanced courses include Paralegal Ethics, Advanced Legal Writing, and Criminal Law for Paralegals.
-The paralegal studies program is part of UAF’s Community and Technical College, where students can pursue a variety of professional development degrees and certificates.
+The paralegal studies program is part of UAF's Community and Technical College, where students can pursue a variety of professional development degrees and certificates.
+A minor in paralegal studies is also available.

 Top Law Firms for Paralegal Graduates in Alaska